tblazek98/chrome_extension/README.md

-# chrome_extension
+# Overview
 This is a chrome extension to display the weather for the next week.
-It uses the Dark Sky API, to get the weather data and it uses base-line javascript, css, and html to implement the front-end.
+It uses the Dark Sky API, to get the weather data and it uses raw javascript, css, and html to implement the front-end.

 ## Installation